 Oolongs are partially oxidized, within a range of 12 to 80 percent.
-Oolongs are some of the most prized teas due to their intricate processing, which provide a complex flavor that evolves with each sip.
+Oolongs are some of the most prized teas due to their intricate processing, which provides a complex flavor that evolves with each sip.
 The flavor depends on the skills of the tea maker.

 - Pu-erh Tea

 Pu-erh tea is an aromatic black tea originating in China.
 The leaves undergo double fermentation and are compressed into bricks or cakes.
 This made it easy to transport and exchange tea in ancient China, although today you can also purchase loose pu-erh.
-Still produced today, this is perhaps the most exotic and sought after of Chinese tea.
+Still produced today, this is perhaps the most exotic and sought-after of Chinese tea.